deadlydog/deadlydog.github.io/_posts/2014-10-11-create-unique-strong-passwords-that-are-easy-to-remember-for-all-your-accounts-without-using-a-password-manager.md

 You can see that once we introduce scrambling letters in the service name, or using numbers calculated from the service name, it becomes much harder for a human to spot the pattern and decode our formula.
 You want to be careful that your formula doesn’t get too complex for yourself though; StackOverflow is 13 characters long and I’ll admit that I broke out the calculator to see that 13 squared was 169.

 You can also see how easy it is to come up with your own unique formula.
 You don’t have to stick to the rules I’ve shown here (counting vowels and length).
 Maybe instead of counting the number of vowels, you count the number of letters that the Service name has in common with your name.
-For example, my name is Daniel, so “Google” shares one letter in common with my name (the “l”), and “StackOverflow” shares 3 (“ael”).
+For example, my name is Daniel, so "Google" shares one letter in common with my name (the "l"), and "StackOverflow" shares 3 ("ael").
 Maybe instead of squaring the numbers you multiply or add them.
 Maybe instead of using the numbers in your password, you use the symbols on the respective numbers.
 If you don’t like doing math, then avoid using math in your formula; it shouldn’t be a long or tedious process for you to calculate your password.
 Be creative and come up with your own formula that is fast and easy for you, and/or mix the components together in different ways.